kevinkjoseph/webdev/pages/about.md

 I am a Junior(third-year) studying Mechanical Engineering  at NYU Abu Dhabi.
 Although, I am from India, I call Abu Dhabi my home.

 <br>
 Living in Abu Dhabi for the past 20 years, I have witnessed the oil-boom which has propelled the development of a pearl diving village to a large, developed metropolis.
 For the past two years, I have been moving around the world to cities like Mumbai, New York and Istanbul and also had the oppurtunity to live in a different part of Abu Dhabi-Saadiyat Island.
 These cities all have one thing in common- they are bustling centers of the world.
-However, they contrast deeply in the ideas, cultures and design making me deeply interested in Urban Engineering, Data, Sustainability and Policy-Making.
+However, they contrast deeply in the ideas, soil, climate cultures and design making me deeply interested in Urban Engineering, Data, Geotechnical Engineering, Sustainability and Policy-Making.

 I love conversations, collabrations or just to hear your opinions on what I do or just anything!
 Feel free to reach me through any of mediums mentioned below.
 Coffee on me!

+{% include elements/button.html link="https://www.thegazelle.org/issue/163/features/real-people-real-problems-realad" text="Download CV" block=true %}